-- ▶ Institutions of higher education: Institutions of higher education are defined to include: colleges, universities, trade schools, and locations where educational programming is being offered to adults outside of a formal college setting, specifically continuing education classes for adult learners.
+• Institutions of higher education (I): Institutions of higher education are defined to include: colleges, universities, trade schools, and locations where educational programming is being offered to adults outside of a formal college setting, specifically continuing education classes for adult learners.
 These locations facilitate the use of broadband by vulnerable populations, such as low-income individuals, unemployed individuals, and aged individuals, and Underrepresented Communities including English language learners, individuals living in a rural area, and adults with low levels of literacy, who make up a large portion of the audiences for these programs.
-These organizations could offer additional digital skills programming if reliable, highcapacity broadband service was made available to them.
+These organizations could offer additional digital skills programming if reliable, high-capacity broadband service was made available to them.
 Additionally, the educational experience of these adult learners would be substantially improved with reliable broadband.
-The VCBB will work with stakeholders including leading non-profit groups focused on education (several of whom are already on Vermont's Digital Equity Core Planning Team) as well as the Vermont Agency of Education to identify relevant locations.
+The VCBB has worked with stakeholders including leading non-profit groups focused on education (several of whom are already on Vermont's Digital Equity Core Planning Team) as well as the Vermont Agency of Education to identify relevant locations.

-In addition, the VCBB proposes the following new CAI categories, which will be additions to the list provided in the BEAD NOFO:
+Total Number of Institutions of Higher Education: 31 Total Number of Un-and-Underserved Institutions of Higher Education: 2 In addition, the VCBB proposes the following new CAI categories, which will be additions to the list provided in the BEAD NOFO: